 A drive up Mount Eden, Auckland’s highest volcano, and a walk to the viewpoint provides spectacular views of the city and an interesting way to see a caldera.
 We will then return to the Britomart via Princes Street which features a number of interesting 19th-century merchant houses, a reminder that this was once one of Auckland’s most prestigious residential areas.
 Nearby is the Northern Club, built in 1867 as a hotel and later established as a gentleman’s club, and Old Government House.

 This evening we attend the Gaggenau Tuesday Test Kitchen dinner hosted in the French Kitchen.
-Here we may enjoy the taste of all three of chef Sid Sahrawat’s award-winning restaurants – Sidart, Cassia and Sid at the French Café – under the one roof.
+Here we may enjoy the taste of chef Sid Sahrawat’s two award-winning restaurants – Cassia and Sid at the French Café – under the one roof.
 “The Test Kitchen concept is designed for Sid and his chefs to innovate new dishes and solicit feedback from diners.
-Taking place on the first Tuesday of each month, two dishes from each restaurant will be prepared for diners in Sid at The French Café’s private dining room, The French Kitchen.
+Taking place on the first Tuesday of each month, three dishes from each restaurant will be prepared for diners in Sid at The French Café’s private dining room, The French Kitchen.
 Over the course of the evening, guests will get to see Sahrawat doing what he does best, as he and his team cook, plate and introduce each dish..”
 (Overnight Auckland) BLD

 Day 3: Wednesday 6 October, Auckland – Coxs Bay – Point Chevalier – Grey Lynn – Mt Eden – Remuera – Auckland